emmajanedrews/base-template/_posts/2018-03-14-getting-ready-to-list-your-home-let-us-assist-you.md

 {% include youtube.html %}

-Spring has arrived, and that means it’s time to get out and enjoy the awesome weather here in St. Charles.&nbsp;
+Spring has arrived, and that means it’s time to get out and enjoy the awesome weather here in St. Charles.

-If you’re thinking of putting your home on the market, right now is really a fantastic time. **Whether you’re serious about listing or simply curious about the possibility, my team and I offer services that can help you determine your home’s value in today’s robust market.**&nbsp;
+If you’re thinking of putting your home on the market, right now is really a fantastic time. **Whether you’re serious about listing or simply curious about the possibility, my team and I offer services that can help you determine your home’s value in today’s robust market.**

 {% include pullquote.html %}